|Ordered||16 Jan 1940|

 1 ship damaged, total tonnage 2,847 GRT

-Sunk 14 Sept 1942 in the Arctic Ocean south-west of Spitzbergen, in position 75.40N, 20.32E, by depth charges from the British destroyer HMS Onslow, and depth charges from a Swordfish aircraft of the British escort carrier HMS Avenger.
+Sunk 14 Sept 1942 south of Spitzbergen in the Barents Sea in position 75.40N, 20.32E, by depth charges from the British destroyer HMS Onslow and depth charges from a Swordfish aircraft from the British escort carrier HMS Avenger.
 Four Luftwaffe aircrew rescued the day before were lost with the crew of 44.
 48 dead (all hands lost).

 U-589 operated with the following Wolfpacks during its career: